JDonnellyCodeInstitute/PP5-MildewDetection/README.md

 # Cherry Leaf Powdery Mildew Detector

-Our Cherry Leaf Mildew Detector is a full end-to-end predictive analytics solution built to automate the detection of powdery mildew on cherry leaves using a dataset of over 4,000 labeled leaf images.
+Our Cherry Leaf Mildew Detector is a full end-to-end predictive analytics solution built to automate the detection of powdery mildew on cherry leaves using a dataset of over 4,000 labelled leaf images.

 This README lays out the project's pathway through the CRISP-DM process: